(Updated April 2020)

 Open daily from 10 a. m. to 5 p. m.
 (July and August 6 p. m.)

 English tour on Friday, Sunday and on public holidays at 10 a. m.

-Just like at the Miniatur Wunderland, pre-booking online is highly recommended.
+Also, just like at the Miniatur Wunderland, pre-booking online is highly recommended.

 Well, whether Störtebeker’s story is true or someone simply a nicely spun yarn – in Hamburg, it’s all about waters and seafaring and no stay would be complete without having been…

 On the Waters

 There are many different boat and ferry rides to chose from, nonetheless, a trip through the harbor is the most popular one.

 Hafenrundfahrt – Harbor Cruise

 Just go back to the Landungsbrücken and you’ll run into gentlemen announcing loudly the next trip.